gatsbyjs/gatsby/docs/contributing/docs-writing-process.md

 title: Docs Writing Process
 ---

 When a new feature or integration is released that Gatsby developers can take advantage of, documentation should be added to improve the learning experience.
-Gatsby also needs docs for topic areas that have existed for periods of time in other technologies but are under-documented or under-tooled in the Gatsby ecosystem.
+Gatsby also needs docs for topic areas that exist in other technologies but are under-documented or under-tooled in the Gatsby ecosystem.

 The knowledge of how to work with a technique, source plugin, or varied use case may be known internally to Gatsby team members, but it also may only exist on the web at large.
 This contributing doc is intended to provide a written process for producing docs without prior information, a critical function of the Gatsby Learning team and open source community.